Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) this power of delegation;

-   2. a duty imposed on the Committee or the officer bearer by the Act or any other law; or
+   b) a duty imposed on the Committee or the officer bearer by the Act or any other law; or

-   3. the responsibility for oversight of the delegated powers and functions.
+   c) the responsibility for oversight of the delegated powers and functions.

 2. The delegation must be in writing and may be subject to the conditions and limitations the Committee and, where appropriate, the office bearer considers appropriate.